 Myth 1: Open-source software is more secure than proprietary software

 Wrong.
-The differences between “open source” and “proprietary” are licenses not security features.
-This blanket statement often implies that “everybody” can look at open-source code and then software magically becomes more secure.
-On the other hand, proprietary couldn't be audited and this must be at least highly suspicious!
+The differences between “open source” and “proprietary” are licenses, not security features.
+This blanket statement often implies that “everybody” can look at open-source code, and then software magically becomes more secure.
+On the other hand, “you can’t check proprietary code,” and this is at least “highly suspicious!”

-Ask yourself whether you have the ability to understand and check the complete source code of a new app, imported libraries and so on.
+Ask yourself whether you can understand and check the complete source code of a new app, imported libraries, and so on.
 Are you used to programming?
 Then, this may be like a walk in the park for you.
-But did you also check every update, especially when software is automatically updated without any visual hints or prompts?
+Did you realize the recent background update of your app, though?
 Did you check all imported libraries?
 Did you check the source code of your operating system?
 Did you also check the source code of your mostly proprietary hardware?
 Can you understand every line of code, possible risks for the security and integrity of your system?
-Can you understand every algorithm?
-It is a safe bet that this isn't the case.
-Vulnerabilities like Dirty COW or Heartbleed showed that open-source software isn't magically secure only because everybody can look at the code.
+Do you know every algorithm?
+It is a safe bet that this isn’t the case.
+Vulnerabilities like Dirty COW or Heartbleed showed that open-source software isn’t magically secure only because everybody can look at the code.

-A more correct statement is that maintained software is more secure than unmaintained software: You may get more secure software when its developers regularly check the code and fix vulnerabilities as fast as possible.
+A correct statement is that maintained software is more secure than unmaintained software: You may get more secure software when its developers regularly check the code and fix vulnerabilities as fast as possible.

 Myth 2: Audited software is more secure than software which hasn’t been audited

-Another myth is that “audited software is more secure than software which hasn't been audited”.
-Some people tell you that audits conducted three years ago are some kind of guarantee that this code is secure.
+Another myth is that “audited software is more secure than software which hasn’t been audited.”
+Some people tell you that audits conducted three years ago guarantee that this code is secure.
 This is wrong, of course.

 For instance, there were two independent audits of the well-known OpenVPN software in 2017.
-Vulnerabilities were fixed, everything seemed to be okay.
-However, Guido Vranken discovered four critical security vulnerabilities afterwards.
-This example shows that security audits won't discover every possible vulnerability in somebody's source code.
-It isn't actually the purpose of audits to find every possible security vulnerability in code.
+The developers fixed the vulnerabilities; everything seemed to be okay.
+However, Guido Vranken discovered four critical security vulnerabilities afterward.
+This example shows that security audits won’t discover every possible vulnerability in somebody’s source code.
+It isn’t the purpose of audits to find every potential security vulnerability in code.